plowsof/ccs-proposals-earning-estimate/cypherstack-sarang-triptych-research.md

   - date:
     amount:
 ---

+### Proposal closed

+The remaining funds (12.65XMR) have been donated to the General Fund.

 THIS PROPOSAL HAS BEEN CHANGED FROM TRIPTYCH RESEARCH OPTIMIZATIONS TO TRIPTYCH MULTISIG RESEARCH AFTER A MEETING WITH THE MONERO DEVS ON APRIL 21, 2021.